Be a Kestrel Counter

 Kestrels live across London - but where, and how many do we have?

 Nationally, kestrels have undergone an overall decline over the long term.
-However, population trends have seen fluctuations over this period, showing an increase in numbers some years - so is this happening in London?
+However, their population has fluctuated over this period, showing an increase in numbers some years - so is this happening in London?

-We need Londoners to get kestrel counting and tell us where they've seen these magnificent birds of prey in order to help establish the numbers and whereabouts of city's current population.
+We need Londoners to get kestrel counting and tell us where you've seen these magnificent birds of prey in order to help establish the numbers and whereabouts of city's current population.

 As a result of changes in the countryside surrounding London, the city has become much more important for wildlife.

 London Wildlife Trust launched its first Kestrel Count in 1988 during which, kestrels were seen at some iconic tall buildings including the Tower of London, Palace of Westminster, St Giles Church in Covent Garden and at the Barbican.